christianezeani/panthera-jekyll/en/Achievement.md

 * I worked in a team of three people in a project about Automated Testing using C#.
 Afterward, based on this project, I got the 2nd prize in the contest of science research of faculty information technology UET with a certificate.

 #### 2016-2017
 * I completed a course about Android application development at ITPlus with a certificate.
-Afterward, I joined a training program during four months in a company.
+Afterward, I joined an internship during four months about Android application development in a company.

 #### 2015-2016
 * I got an encouragement scholarship in my school, UET.